MaseJ/Concepts/README.md

 text-reveal

 Very quick and simple idea.
 Got both of these ideas from CodeGrid on Youtube.
 Both are actually seperate but they so small I decided to do them together.
 I really like the text reveal and think it would be a cool concept to do on a scroll event or on a page load.
 I just wanted to make it a click event to make sure I could see it.
 The hover effect I thought was going to be more complex but after seeing how it was done, its pretty simple.
 Not something I would do on every button but this or something similiar would be interesting for a call to action button.

+## Page Intro Animation
+page-introAnimation

+Something I like and appreciate very much in modern web design is website intros.
+Whether its a full scale animation or something simple like this.
+It keeps me engaged and makes me want to go through the while website to see what other cool stuff they put in there.
+Becoming more comfortable with gsap and really liking it.
+I did not add any other effects other than the intro, I was inspired by a video of a intro very similiar to this.
+I have no idea if my timing or the easing is off but on some playthroughs the animations seems a little jumpy.

+## Page Intro Animation v2
+page-introSlide

+Had a lot of fun with the previous concept and wanted to do another intro for a web page.
+This one has a little box animation and then page loads in.
+Getting used to timing things with gsap on the timeline.
+Now working with these timelines is a breeze and just have to focus on making the animation look smooth.